coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 Before going into details, let's summarize the Carpentries teaching principles:

 - Learners need to practice what they are learning in real time and get feedback on what they are doing.
-That is why Carpentries teaching approach uses **live coding**.
+That is why the teaching approach relies on **live coding**.
-- Learners best learn in a respectful and classroom enviromment.
-They can help each others during the workshops as it also improves their confidence and reinforce concepts taught.
-The Carpentries has put in place a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
-The Carpentries try to have learners do something that they think is useful in their daily work within 15 minutes of starting each lesson.
+- Learners best learn in a respectful classroom environment, so the Carpentries use a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
+- Learners are encouraged to help each other during workshops as this improves their confidence and reinforces concepts taught.
+- Carpentry instructors try to have learners do something that they think is useful in their daily work within 15 minutes of starting each lesson.

 ![What to Teach](https://carpentries.github.io/instructor-training/fig/what-to-teach.png)